 - You can navigate different types of documentation using tabs at the top

 - There is a table of contents on the right, Apple doesn’t have that

 But this is comparing apples to oranges.
 The Google documentation page is what a developer looking to build something for Android sees.
-It covers all topics, including basics, architecture, navigation, persistence, deployment, etc. I was compating it with the SwiftUI page.
+It covers all topics, including basics, architecture, navigation, persistence, deployment, etc. I was comparing it with the SwiftUI page.
 What does the home page look like?